oceanprotocol/contracts/docs/quickstart_functions.md

      *      Function to deploy new Pool with 1SS.
 It also has a vesting schedule.
             This function can only be called ONCE and ONLY if no token have been minted yet.
      * @param controller ssContract address
-     * @param basetokenAddress baseToken for pool (OCEAN or other)
+     * @param basetokenAddress basetoken for pool (OCEAN or other)
      * @param ssParams params for the ssContract.
-     * @param basetokenSender user which will provide the baseToken amount for initial liquidity
+     * @param basetokenSender user which will provide the basetoken amount for initial liquidity
      * @param swapFees swapFees (swapFee, swapMarketFee), swapOceanFee will be set automatically later
        @param marketFeeCollector marketFeeCollector address
        @param publisherAddress user which will be assigned the vested amount.